srozemuller/rozemuller_blog/content/blog/2021-11-22-install-winget-applications-using-microsoft-endpoint-manager/index.md

 ## Main idea

 So, what are we going to do?
-Well, the main idea is to install Winget applications as a Windows Application (Win32) via Microsoft Endpoint Manager.
+Well, the main idea is to install Winget applications as a Windows Application (Win32) via Microsoft Intune.
 Nothing new so far as there are a lot of other blog posts about this subject.
 So what differs from other blog posts?

 ### What differs from other blogs